FallenWarrior2k/cardinal.py/README.md

         the bot does not include any specific drivers in its dependencies.
     - `"options"`: Custom requirements on how to create the database engine used by the bot.
         Essentially passed through to [`create_engine`](https://docs.sqlalchemy.org/en/latest/core/engines.html#sqlalchemy.create_engine) as `**kwargs`.
-* `log_level`: Log level of the bot.
+* `"log_level"`: Log level of the bot.
 Essentially dictates how "major" an event must be to get logged.
     The default level is `INFO`, which logs some informative messages like command invocations in addition to just errors.
     Other options are `WARNING`, `ERROR` and `FATAL`, which do what they say, as well as `DEBUG` which prints just about everything.